Shopify/polaris/documentation/guides/migrating-from-v4-to-v5.md

 + import '@shopify/polaris/dist/styles.css';
 ```

-The scss entrypoint has been removed, and you should use the above `styles.css` file instead.
-If you require Polaris React’s Sass mixins and functions, you should also import the `public-api` entrypoint.
+The scss entry point has been removed, and you should use the above `styles.css` file instead.
+If you require Polaris React’s Sass mixins and functions, you should also import the `public-api` entry point.

 ```diff
 - @import 'path_to_node_modules/@shopify/polaris/styles';